 Two fresh cases of coronavirus detected in India: Health Ministry

-Two more positive cases of the novel coronavirus -- one in Delhi and another in Telangana -were reported, the Union Health Ministry said on Monday The person from Delhi had traveled to Italy, it said adding he is being diagnosed at RML hospital.
-The other person with the coronavirus infection has a travel history to Dubai, the ministry added.
+Two more positive cases of the novel coronavirus -- one in Delhi and another in Telangana -- have been reported in the country, the Union Health Ministry said on Monday The person from Delhi had travelled to Italy, while the other patient who has coronavirus infection has a recent travel history to Dubai, Union Health Minister Harsh Vardhan said.

-"Both the patients are stable and being closely monitored," the ministry said Italy is reeling under swelling cases of the coronavirus infection.
+"Both the patients had self-reported after they developed symptoms.
+They tested positive.
+They are stable and being closely monitored," he said The person in Delhi had self-reported at the RML hospital while the one in Telangana had initially gone to a private hospital and then was referred to a government hospital in the state.

+As many as 25,738 people are under community surveillance across the country, Vardhan said as he advised people to avoid non-essential travel to Iran, Italy, South Korea and Singapore Thirty seven people across the country are currently hospitalised to avail treatment for coronavirus or COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)